2018 North Indian Ocean cyclone season: Cyclonic Storm Daye

 On September 19, a depression formed over the east central Bay of Bengal, receiving the designation BOB 07.
 Soon afterward, the JTWC has issued a Tropical Cyclone Formation Alert (TCFA).
 Early on September 20, the storm intensified into a deep depression over the west central Bay of Bengal.
 The system intensified further, becoming Cyclonic Storm Daye later that day, while situated over the northwestern Bay of Bengal.
-The name Daye was suggested by Myanmar, but there is no specific meaning in the Burmese language.
+(Note: The name Daye (Burmese: ဒရယ်, [dəjɛ̀]) was contributed by Myanmar and refers to the Indian hog deer (Axis porcinus) in Burmese.)
 Early on September 21, Daye made landfall on south Odisha, also impacting the adjoining north Andhra Pradesh coast near Gopalpur, during the morning, local time, resulting in heavy rains and strong winds of 65 to 75 km/h in various districts in the regions.
 Upon its landfall, Daye brought heavy to very heavy rainfall in various districts of Odisha.
 Following landfall, Daye weakened into a depression.
 Over the next two days, Daye continued moving westward, while dropping heavy amounts of rain across India.
 On September 22, Daye weakened into a well-marked low, with the IMD issuing its final advisory on the system.

 Prior to the cyclone's landfall at midnight, local time, on September 21, the government of Odisha deployed emergency teams in Malkangiri, with more teams on standby in Rayagada, Gajapati, and Puri.
 One NDRF team had each been deployed in Kalahandi, Rayagada, Gajapati, Puri, Nayagarh, and Kandhamal districts, with 17 boats and other emergency equipment.
 Local cautionary Signal Number LC-III had been kept hoisted at all ports of Odisha when the cyclone was a deep depression.